shadow-robot/modular_benchmarking_documentation/docs/user_guide/description_package.md

 Please note that the meshes can also be *.dae* files, allowing you to add texture.

 ## Creating Gazebo world file
-The aforementioned models will allow to create Gazebo worlds.
+The aforementioned models will allow creating Gazebo worlds.
 It exists several ways of creating gazebo *worlds*, but we encourage to follow the steps described [here](https://shadow-experimental.readthedocs.io/en/latest/user_guide/1_6_software_description.html#creating-a-new-world-scene) (all required dependencies are installed in the docker).
 If you are not a big fan of GUI and you already have a good hang of how Gazebo world files are working, you can still create your world.

 ### Creating a Gazebo world without a GUI
 The **most** important part is having all the objects you want to add to your world to be in the folder that you have specified for **GAZEBO_MODEL_PATH** and **GAZEBO_WORKSPACE_PATH**.
 Once this is done, you can just edit the following template: